 The MDI engineers and technicians have created an efficient an efficient thermodynamic cycle.
 They are constantly working to improve the performance of their engines by working on cycles which are as close as possible to the isothermal expansion ideal.
 This is done at a constant temperature.
 It’s also the one that produces the most work for a given quantity of air and therefore corresponds to the best expansion performance.

 In the active chamber engines developed by MDI, the filling of a volume with air to expand already creates work potential.
 This is one of the ways to move closer to the isothermal expansion and therefore to increase the yield.
-The lack of expansion valve and multi staged expansions (allowing a recovery of thermal ambient energy), are other elements which, associated with the active chamber, allow MDI to obtain exceptional yields between 68 and 75%.
+The lack of expansion valve and multi staged expansions (allowing a recovery of thermal ambient energy), are other elements which, associated with the active chamber, allow MDI to obtain exceptional yields.

-Dual energy mode efficiency When using the dual energy mode, one must not only consider the phases of compression and expansion of the compressed air, but also the efficiency of the combustion (being continuous and external to the engine).
-The increase in the temperature difference between the cold source (air tank at ambient temperature) and the hot source of the system (combustion) leads to an increase in the overall efficiency which in “Mode 2” is between 50 and 67% for a combustion not exceeding 600°C.
+Dual energy mode efficiency when using the dual energy mode, one must not only consider the phases of compression and expansion of the compressed air, but also the efficiency of the combustion (being continuous and external to the engine).
+The increase in the temperature difference between the cold source (air tank at ambient temperature) and the hot source of the system (combustion) leads to an increase in the overall efficiency for a combustion not exceeding 600°C.

 MDI has two production engines that cover its multiple applications: